AmagiNet/Amagi/README.md

     - Send Opendata to an Amagi Server (AMAGI Data Protocol) -IMALIVE Data Packet

-AMAGI class III : Some devices connected
+AMAGI class III : All devices connected

     - Are open devices :
         - have a free operative system running